5 steps to bring DevX automation to your company

 Platform Engineering (3 Part Series)

-2. Platform Engineering Best Practices
+2. Platform Engineering Roadmap: Best Practices You Need To Know

-Understanding the Evolution: From Traditional Development to DevOps
+Understanding the Evolution: DevOps versus Platform Engineering

 Historically, developers have been responsible for writing code and focusing solely on their applications.
 Once the code was written, it was handed over to operations teams for deployment.
 This separation of concerns made sense in a world where software was more monolithic and less complex.